Public Interest Registry: History

-On 13 November 2019 the Internet Society announced that it was divesting of the Public Interest Registry, and that Ethos Capital would be acquiring its assets, including its holdings of Registry Agreements.
+On 13 November 2019 the Internet Society announced that it was selling the Public Interest Registry to Ethos Capital, including its holdings of Registry Agreements.
 Following concerns about the elimination of price caps, Ethos Capital stated on their website, "Our plan is to live within the spirit of historic practice when it comes to pricing," which they later clarified to mean raising prices by an average of 10% per year.
 This is the maximum that the Public Interest Registry was allowed to raise prices starting in 2016, though it never chose to do so.

 The sale led to concern over PIR's transition to a for-profit venture, especially in view of the removal of price caps on .org registrations.
 People who came out in opposition to the sale included Tim Berners-Lee and Marc Rotenberg, the first chair of the Public Interest Registry, as well as previous Trustees along with the first Executive Director of the Internet Society.
-On 22 November 2019 NTEN launched a website savedotorg.org for organizations and others to express their opposition to the sale.
+On 22 November 2019 NTEN launched the website savedotorg.org for organizations and others to express their opposition to the sale.
 Over 25,000 people signed a petition opposing the sale, and a demonstration was held outside ICANN's office in Los Angeles in January 2020.
 On 29 November 2019, it was revealed that the purchase price is $1.135 billion.

-In late January 2020, ICANN halted its final approval of the sale after the Attorney General of California requested detailed documentation from all parties, citing concerns that both ICANN and the Internet Society had potentially violated their public interest missions as registered charities subject to the laws of California.
+In late January 2020, ICANN halted its final approval of the sale after the attorney general of California requested detailed documentation from all parties, citing concerns that both ICANN and the Internet Society had potentially violated their public interest missions as registered charities subject to the laws of California.
 In February, the Internet Society's Chapter Advisory Council (which represents its membership) began the process to adopt a motion rejecting the sale if certain conditions were not complied with.

 On 30 April 2020, the ICANN Board, saying it was "the right thing to do," withheld its consent to the transfer of control of the Public Internet Registry to Ethos Capital, effectively killing the proposed deal.